Jawz84/Blog/PowerShell Contributing.md

 > - GitHub account

 Bigger changes or more complicated features/ideas go through the Request For Change (RFC) process.
-Anyone can submit a prosal and  request comments from the community and the team.
+Anyone can submit a proposal and  request comments from the community and the PowerShell team.
 Typically, an RFC will remain open for two months, to give everyone the opportunity to comment.
-Then the Committee will then make a decision on the subject.
+At this point, the PowerShell Committee will make the decision to approve or reject the RFC.

-The RFC may be discussed in the monthly call if there is reason to.
+The RFC may also be discussed in the monthly call if there is reason to.

 The full process is explained here: <https://github.com/PowerShell/powershell-rfc/blob/master/RFC0000-RFC-Process.md>

 By commenting on an RFC, you can influence how an idea is going to be implemented, if at all.
-Comments are valueable for the community and the committee to make a balanced decision, weighing all voices.
+Comments are valuable for the community and the committee to make a balanced decision, weighing all voices.

 ### 4. Attend the monthly PowerShell community call